COURSE GUIDE

 Education

-Charmaine has worked in early childhood education and care settings for 10 years with children from aged 0-5 years.
-Whilst working as an Early Childhood Teacher, she completed a Certificate III and Diploma in Children’s Services, and went on to complete a Bachelor of Education (Birth to 5 years).
+Charmaine has worked in early childhood education and care settings for 10 years with children aged 0-5 years.
+Whilst working as an Early Childhood Educator, she completed a Certificate III and Diploma in Children’s Services, and went on to complete a Bachelor of Education (Birth to 5 years).
+During her time as an educator, she worked as an assistant educator, room leader and 2nd-in-charge.